 Introduction to integral of sin-1x

 In calculus, the integral is a fundamental concept that assigns numbers to functions to define displacement, area, volume, and all those functions that contain a combination of tiny elements.
-It is categorized into two parts, definite integral and indefinite integral.
+It is categorized into two parts, definite integral calculator and indefinite integral.
 The process of integration calculates the integrals.
 This process is defined as finding an antiderivative of a function.

 Integrals can handle almost all functions, such as trigonometric, algebraic, exponential, logarithmic, etc. This article will teach you what is integral to a trigonometric function cubic sine.
 You will also understand how to compute sin inverse integral by using different integration techniques.

-What is the integral of sin-1x?
+What is the integration of sin inverse x?

-The sine function is the ratio of opposite side to the hypotenuse of a triangle which is written as:
+The sine function is the ratio of the opposite side to the hypotenuse of a triangle which is written as:

 Sin = opposite side / hypotenuse